jdidion/atropos/README.md

   * List of commits to migrate from xphyle branch:
     * 349c215
     * 7641c8d
+    * 77781ff
+    * 268d390
 * Migrate to [pokrok](https://github.com/jdidion/pokrok) for progress bar management.
-* Add auto-trimming mode for paired-end reads.
+* Adapter detection:
-* Accept multiple input files.
+    * Parallelize adapter detection for multiple input files.
+    * Implement new detector for paired-end data that detects adapter sequences based on overhangs of aligned inserts.
+* Implement new trimming mode that blindly trims overhangs of aligned inserts.
 * Support SAM output (including #33).
 * Direct streaming and trimming of reads from SRA and htsget using [ngstream](https://github.com/jdidion/ngstream).
 * Read "cropping" (#50)